PranavLakkadi13/Lending-Protocol/notes.md

     iv) user can borrow asset with a fee and compulsory collateral
     v) user can liquidate the user who collateral value is less than the limit

+--> Token1 :- has 18 decimal places
+    Token2 :- has 8 decimal places

+--> PriceFeed 1 :- has 8 decimal places
+    PriceFeed 2 :- has 6 decimal places

 # Questions: